Commitment 3: We’ll always carefully consider evidence of discrimination, victimisation, bullying or harassment

 In all other cases, we'll ask at the beginning of our investigation whether discrimination, victimisation, bullying or harassment played a part in the referral.
 Where there's evidence the nurse, midwife or nursing associate referred to us was subjected to this kind of treatment, we'll need to decide whether this caused or contributed to what happened and if so, in what way.
 This could tell us if there's an issue with their practice that needs to be addressed or if what happened was purely the result of how they were treated and would be unlikely to happen again.

 If we find evidence that a nurse, midwife or nursing associate who has been referred to us was discriminated against, victimised, bullied or harassed we'll also consider if we need to open any new referrals to look into the fitness to practise of those responsible.
 If those responsible are not on our register, we'll consider sharing information with other regulators and employers.
-This is because other regulators and employers might be able to take action to address the unacceptable behaviour and to help set clear expectations that the environment that all health and social care professionals work in is free from bullying, discrimination, victimisation and harassment, and safe for everyone.

 Want to download and print whole sections of this FtP library?
 Visit the downloads page.